cyberark/conjur-credentials-plugin/README.md

 # conjur-credentials-plugin
-Conjur plugin for securely providing credentials to Jenkins jobs
+This Conjur plugin securely provides credentials to Jenkins jobs.
+Secrets are injected as environment variables to the build steps of a project.

 ## Installation

 ### From Source

-To build the plugin from source you'll need Maven.
+To build the plugin from source, you'll need Maven.
 You can build it like this:

 ```bash
 git clone {repo}